 What those colossal wind turbines are doing when you drive through, usually, remote areas is converting all the untapped kinetic energy from the wind and generating substantial usable electricity that can power homes, pump water or grind grain.

-According to the American Wind Energy Association there is a current estimate of U.S wind energy potential that is 10x greater than the total U.S. energy consumption today.
+According to the American Wind Energy Association, there is a current estimate of U.S wind energy potential that is 10x greater than the total U.S. energy consumption today.
+In 2018, the U.S. wind industry supported 114,000 jobs across the nation.
+Wind energy also generated 6.5% of the nation’s electricity in 2018 — and it currently provides over 20% of the electricity produced!

 There are numerous benefits and advantages of wind energy that, when harnessed and utilized, can create world-changing advances in relation to how we get our power.